BeamMW/docs-gitbook/cli/laser-beam-cli-user-guide.md

 ### Establish Laser Channel connection

-Using `laser_listen`, Bob will confirm that the channel ID is open by entering the following command:&#x20;
+Using `laser_listen`, Bob will confirm that the channel ID is open by entering the following command:

 ```
 $ ./beam-wallet laser --laser_listen [channel id 1,channel id 2, ... channel id N]